Neal Falls

-Neal Martin Falls (September 24, 1969 – July 18, 2015) was an American suspected serial killer who was shot and killed in self-defense by Heather Saul, a sex worker in Charleston, West Virginia.
+Neal Martin Falls (September 24, 1969 – July 18, 2015) was an American suspected serial killer who was shot and killed in self-defense by Heather Saul, a woman in Charleston, West Virginia.
 Falls had been stopped by police in over twenty states during his life but did not incur any serious criminal charges.
-Only after his death did police discover evidence possibly tying Falls to other crimes.

 Biography

-Little is known about Neal Falls' early life.
-He was born on September 24, 1969, in Eugene, Oregon, into an impoverished family with nine other children.
+Neal Falls was born on September 24, 1969, in Eugene, Oregon, into an impoverished family with nine other children.
 He spent his childhood and formative years living in various cities around Oregon.
 During his school years, he began to show an interest in firearms and subsequently became obsessed with military paraphernalia.
-After leaving high school, Falls was forced to engage in low-skilled labor.
-Despite this, he wasn't known to break the law, refrained from abusing alcohol or drugs, and was keen on collecting weapons and ammunition.
+After leaving high school, Falls engaged in low-wage labor.
+He was not known to break the law, refrained from abusing alcohol or drugs, and was keen on collecting weapons and ammunition.
 Most of his friends and acquaintances spoke very positively of him.

-In early 1992, Falls moved to Greensburg, Kansas, where he lived with his father until his death in 1995.
+In early 1992, Falls moved to Greensburg, Kansas, where he lived with his father until his father's death in 1995.
 He then returned to Oregon and found a job as a private security guard.
-After finishing his training, his fingerprints were entered in a national database in 1998.
+After finishing his training, his fingerprints were entered into a national database in 1998.
 In 2000, Falls moved to Henderson, Nevada, where for the next eight years he worked as a security guard at Hoover Dam.
 During this period, he began to exhibit deviant behavior, including abusing animals in the desert regions of Arizona, over which he was subjected to disciplinary action.
 At the same time, Falls began to spend most of his leisure time in the company of various sex workers and pimps.
 In the mid-2000s, he visited the Philippines for the purpose of sex tourism.

-In 2008, Falls was charged with sexually harassing a colleague, after which he was forced to quit.
-After this dismissal, he began to frequently change his place of residence; between 2009 and 2015, he lived in Oregon, Indiana, Kentucky, and Texas, where he was detained by police on several occasions for traffic violations.

-In January 2015, Neal found out that a woman with whom he was intimately involved was married, after which, in the same month, his mother died.
+In 2008, Falls was forced to quit his job over alleged sexual harassment.
+Following the dismissal, he began to frequently change his place of residence.
+Between 2009 and 2015, he lived in Oregon, Indiana, Kentucky and Texas, where he was detained by police on several occasions for traffic violations.
+In January 2015, Falls' mother died and Falls found out that the woman he was seeing was married.
 These two events greatly affected his emotional state, making him become internally conflicted and disorganized.
-In April 2015, Falls underwent retraining courses to continue working as a security guard in the private sector in Oregon, but by that summer he went to Texas, from where he moved to West Virginia.
+In April 2015, Falls underwent retraining courses to continue working as a security guard in the private sector in Oregon, but that summer he moved first to Texas and then to Charleston, West Virginia.